rubygarage/circledge/intro_to_circleci.md

 ## Pros and Cons

-### Pros:
+### Main CircleCI strength

-- **Generous free plans** for open source projects easy to set up plenty of features plenty of customization runs quick

-- **Simple UI**(user interface) CircleCI is recognized for its user-friendly interface for managing builds/jobs.
+**Simple UI**(user interface) CircleCI is recognized for its user-friendly interface for managing builds/jobs.
 Its single-page web app is clean and easy to understand

-- **High-quality customer support.** StackShare’s community members highlight CircleCI’s speedy support: They respond to requests within 12 hours.
+**High-quality customer support.** StackShare’s community members highlight CircleCI’s speedy support: They respond to requests within 12 hours.

-- CircleCI runs **all types of software tests** including web, mobile, and container environments.
+CircleCI runs **all types of software tests** including web, mobile, and container environments.

-- **Caching of requirements installation and third-party dependencies.** Instead of installing the environments, CircleCI can take data from multiple projects using the granular check-out-key options.
+**Caching of requirements installation and third-party dependencies.** Instead of installing the environments, CircleCI can take data from multiple projects using the granular check-out-key options.

-- **No need for manual debugging.** CircleCI has debugging feature Debug via SSH, but Jenkins users have to debug manually by clicking on jobs.
+**No need for manual debugging.** CircleCI has debugging feature Debug via SSH, but Jenkins users have to debug manually by clicking on jobs.

-### Cons:
-- config file ```.circleci/config.yml``` tends to get too long

-- High price for private repositories and large projects

-- You can put only **one** language image in a container

-- CircleCI in the free version only supports Ubuntu.
-To use MacOS or Windows you will have to pay

 ## Executors and Images